Digby, Nova Scotia: Best Things to Do – Top Picks

 Craft an unforgettable day trip filled with scenic drives and hidden treasures.
 Start your morning with a leisurely breakfast at a local café, then set out to explore the surrounding places.
 A short drive from the town opens up a world of possibilities, from historic landmarks to breathtaking natural wonders.

 Local tours can enrich your experience.
-Consider joining a guided tour of the Maud Lewis Replica House to learn about the iconic Canadian folk artist12.
+Consider joining a guided tour of the Maud Lewis Replica House to learn about the iconic Canadian folk artist.
 These tours provide deeper insights into the region’s culture and history.

 With this itinerary, your day trip will be packed with memorable moments.
 Whether you’re exploring historic sites or enjoying the natural beauty, every place you visit adds to the adventure.